OilCan/Ropeburn/README.md

 * It has an `analyzed` attribute to signal the need to be analyzed (with a cooldown delay, so any changes to the description and what not are quieted)
 * It has a `ready_to_review` boolean attribute, defaulting to true(?), which is set by analysis

+## Contributing

+Read the [SETUP.md](SETUP.md) guide, it will detail how to get the app setup and working.

+We aren't using tickets yet, because it's still a bit early on.
+We probably should.
+Feel free to convert the TODOs into Issues.
+I'm pretty bad at that.

 ## TODO